 1.1 This specification covers the composition, dimensions, and physical properties of metal-mesh covered mineral fiber (rock, slag, or glass) blanket and blanket-type pipe insulation (typically on 24 in.
-(610 mm) diameters or larger) for use on cooled surfaces at temperatures operating below ambient to $0^{\circ}F$ (-18°C) and on heated surfaces operating at temperatures up to 1200°F (649°C).
-Specific applications outside the actual use temperatures shall be agreed upon between the manufacturer and purchaser.
+(610 mm) diameters or larger) for use on cooled surfaces and on heated surfaces operating at temperatures up to 1200°F (649°C).
+For specific applications, the actual use temperatures shall be agreed upon between the manufacturer and purchaser.